 The most extreme of which is the consents granted for the mega-dairy farm at Simons Pass Station in the Mackenzie Basin.
-These were granted by ECan, without public notification, in 2012 and 2013 (CRC176720 CRC082311, 2012) (CRC136283, 2013)
+These were apparently granted by ECan, without public notification.

 This is just one example of many in the last eight years where ECan has put the interests of industrial dairying first, no matter how high the environmental cost.